From the Publisher

 Mr. Makrias also announced that Vicky Tsavalias was promoted to Associate Publisher, effective January 1st.
 Vicky has served as Production and Advertising Director for the past eleven years, and will retain these duties.
 She holds degrees in Programming, Visual Arts, Photography, Design, and Cinematography.

-FROM THE EDITORS HOME PAGE
+FROM THE EDITOR HOME PAGE

 Related Posts